Ulipristal (By mouth)

 Warnings While Using This Medicine

-- Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm an unborn baby.
-Your doctor may give you a pregnancy test before you use this medicine.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+- Although this medicine is used to prevent pregnancy, you should know that this medicine could harm an unborn baby.
+If you think you have become pregnant, tell your doctor right away.

 - This medicine may make your next monthly period early or late by a few days.
 If your next period is more than 1 week late, check with your doctor right away for a pregnancy test.